rfmeng/rfmeng.github.io/markdown/FRM II - Credit Risk Measurement and Management.md

 in default, CVA may be 0

 ###### Spread Curve
+Spread curve is term structure of credit spread.
 Asumming same cumulative PD at the mid point, the marginal PD differs with spread curve sloping.
 Upward sloping shows largest CVA. (higher PD, larger EPE)